+Our business is subject to numerous risks and uncertainties.
 You should carefully consider the risks described below, together with all the other information included in this report, in considering our business and prospects.
 The risks and uncertainties described below are not the only ones facing us.
-Additional risks and uncertainties not presently known to us or that we currently deem insignificant may also impair our business operations.
+Additional risks and uncertainties not presently known to us or that we currently deem insignificant or immaterial may also materially and adversely affect our business, financial condition, results of operations or prospects.
 The following is a discussion of known potentially significant risks which could result in harm to our business, financial condition or results of operations.